delandchen/connect-4-minimax-algorithm/README.md

 # connect-4-minimax-algorithm
-unbeatable connect-4 ai using a minimax algorithm
+Unbeatable connect-4 ai using a minimax algorithm

+To Run:
+Have both main.py & player.py in the same directory
+Run main.py
+Select Difficulty (How deep the algo searches/depth)